aritzLizoain/CNN-Image-Segmentation/README.md

 # CNN Image Segmentation

 This is a development of a machine learning application for research on dark matter.
 The software performs multi-class image segmentation on simulated images from direct detection experiments.
 The simulated images represent energy deposits on CCDs.
 A deep learning UNet model is trained in Python with Keras.
-A final 99% prediction accuracy is successfully reached.
+Over 99% prediction accuracy is successfully reached.

 ## Getting Started